Inria-Empenn/spmbasics/README.md

    * NOTE: In the ideal setting, ```preprocessing_script.m``` controls the job of [preprocessing_script_job.m](src/preprocessing_job.m), but currently ```preprocessing_script.m``` is redundant so does not exist in this repo.

-   * As a rule of the thumb make sure to indicate correct file paths for these files as mention at the very beginning of the tutorial.
 </details>

 ### B. Block Design fMRI First Level Analysis Steps